-Our study tonight takes us back to the first chapter of Romans ...
-Romans chapter 1.
-In recent months we have begun a study of this marvelous epistle of Paul to the church at Rome in which he presents the gospel of the Lord Jesus Christ.
-And we’re looking now at verses 19 through 23.
+Our study tonight takes us back to the 1st chapter of Romans, Romans chapter 1.
+In recent months, we have begun a study of this marvelous epistle of Paul to the church at Rome in which he presents the gospel of the Lord Jesus Christ.
+And we’re looking now at verses 19-23.
 Tonight we’re going to sum up our examination of these verses.

 Let me read the text to you beginning in verse 18.
 And here Paul really begins the main body of his letter.

 We live in a very religious world.
 Lots of religions.
 Even in our own society, young people flock into cults.
 They identify with religious groups.
-At least 2.6 billion people in the world have an un ... or rather have an identifiable religious affiliation.
+At least 2.6 billion people in the world have an identifiable religious affiliation.
 That’s over half the population.
 They say 1.7 billion people in the world have an unidentified religion.
 The pollsters, then, and the people who count people determine that if they don’t know what your religion is they assume you have one, they just say your religion is unidentified.

-And if God then sends that man to hell, whose trying so hard to get the thing in focus, isn’t God unfair?
-After all, man is religious; he's given it his best shot.
+And if God then sends that man to hell, who is trying so hard to get the thing in focus, isn’t God unfair?
+After all, man is religious.
+He’s given it his best shot.

 Now this is a critical passage because you have to see the justice of God all bound up in this.
-And that’s why it begins in verse 18, by saying the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men.
+And that’s why it begins in verse 18, by saying “the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men.”
 In other words, God is angry with men.
 And God demands that they face the consequence of their sin.
-And the reason he has a right to be angry flows out of what Paul says at the end of verse IS - Men hold the truth but they abandon it.
+And the reason he has a right to be angry flows out of what Paul says at the end of verse 18, Men hold the truth, but they abandon it.

 So, God’s indignant hatred of sin is continuously being revealed from heaven against ungodly men because they have the truth but they descend from it into the pit of religion.
 Which, by the way, is the ultimate blasphemy because it substitutes a false god for the true God.

 And so God is continually revealing His wrath against sin.
-In fact, in Psalm 7 and verse 11 is this interesting statement - "God is angry every day.”
+In fact, in Psalm 7:11 is this interesting statement.
+“God is angry every day.”
 God is angry every day.
 Continually against sin.

 We know that God swears in mercy to His children.
 And sometimes He swears to terrify the wicked.
 God will as surely bring wrath on the wicked as He will bring His mercy on the just.
 He swears to do both and we must understand that.
 God is perfectly angry as He is perfectly loving because men are guilty.